filecoin-project/filecoin-docs/docs/mine/hardware-requirements.md

 - The Lotus node may or may not run in the same machine as the miner, but it should also have enough storage to hold the Filecoin chain, which grows at a rate of 12GiB per week.

 ::: warning
-Mixing AMD and NVidia GPUs in the same machine is known to cause issues with OpenCL and should be avoided.
+Mixing AMD and Nvidia GPUs in the same machine is known to cause issues with OpenCL and should be avoided.
 :::

 ## About hardware requirements